Gofreza/minesweeper/README.md

 ## Bugs

- - You should not quit a room without clicking on the quit button, if you close your tab or the navigator, and choose to stay the room will still be active and bugged.
+ - You should not quit a room without clicking on the quit button, if so the room might be bugged.
+Need to implement an auto timeout for inactive room.